Metro TV Xin Wen

 Thanks for your subjective opinion on my posting quality, Peter, and for your significant silence on dictatorship.
 Of course I’m not anti-Cuban, a description that better suits the Havana regime, given its maltreatment of most Cubans.
 Nor am I anti-immigrant.
 I am opposed to immigration except in carefully controlled amounts, and I am anti-illegal immigrant, for they break the law even as they set foot on their chosen victims’ land.
 If you are proud to be American, you might observe its laws before you start flying foreign flags.

-24. Oigal Says:
+24. Oigal says:

 “Many of them also made a big mistake in the Fifties and Sixties by lining up with the nasty PKI, Communist Party of Indonesia, though when Suharto squashed that threat”